Mike Maignan: Style of play

-Nicknamed "Magic Mike," in the media, Maignan is considered one of the best goalkeepers in the world.
-He is known in particular for his imposing stature, physical power, positioning, reflexes, shot-stopping, and distribution, as well as his leadership qualities and ability to organise the defence.
-Moreover, he is adept at saving penalties.
+Nicknamed "Magic Mike" in the media, Maignan is considered one of the best goalkeepers in the world by several pundits, journalists, and goalkeepers, including Marissa Thomas of BBC Sport, Liverpool and Brazil national team goalkeeper Alisson Becker, and fellow former Milan goalkeeper Nelson Dida.
+Maignan is known in particular for his imposing stature, physical power, positioning, reflexes, athletic shot-stopping, and distribution, as well as his leadership qualities and ability to organise the defence.Moreover, he is adept at saving penalties.
 He is also good at reading the game and coming off his line, which along with his decision-making and ability with the ball at his feet, allows him to function as a sweeper-keeper.
 Maignan has also been praised in the media for his consistency and decisive performances in important matches.
-In 2024, Brazil and Liverpool goalkeeper Alisson Becker praised Maignan with the following words: "He is physical, quick, he has clean technique.
+In 2024, goalkeeper Alisson Becker praised Maignan with the following words: "He is physical, quick, he has clean technique.
 He is very strong.
 He is one of the best in the world."